 Freshly picked radishes from the garden can quickly go soft if you don’t store them properly.
 To keep them fresh, I would recommend storing them in the fridge or in water as I’ve shown here.

-The best way to store radishes is in the fridge.
-Cut off the greens and wash the roots.
-Place the radishes in between layers of damp paper towels in a sealable plastic bag.
-Remove excess air from the plastic bag, seal and place it in the crisper drawer of the refrigerator.
+Cut off the greens and place radishes in between layers of damp paper towels in a sealable plastic bag.
+Remove excess air from the plastic bag, seal put it in the crisper drawer of the refrigerator for 2-3weeks.

 This method (as illustrated below) is great for keeping radishes fresh and crispy for up to a couple of weeks, but it is not the only way you can preserve them long term.